Fujifilm X-Pro1 vs Nikon D5500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-Pro1 and Nikon D5500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D5500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the X-Pro1 does not offer wifi capability.
+In contrast, the X-Pro1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the D5500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the D5500 have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the D5500 have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the D5500 was followed by the Nikon D5600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-Pro1 and D5500 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Nikon D5500 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Nikon D5500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.